SebastianPreiss/animal-game/README.md

 ---

-A small animal management game in Python that supports both CLI and GUI (GUI is for demonstration purposes).
+A small animal management game in Python that supports both CLI and GUI.
+The GUI is for demonstration purposes and shows the abstraction from game logic to visualization.
 Feed animals, listen to their sounds, and watch out for wolves!

 ---